wp-plugins/wp-dtree-30/readme.txt

 Tested up to: 3.0.1
 Stable tag: 4.2

-Customized by Ulf Benjaminsson for ripostelaique.com, adding author-names to post titles!
+Customized by Ulf Benjaminsson for ripostelaique.com, adding line wrap and author-names to post titles!

 == Description ==